lyokha/hl/README.md

     ls | hl -b -46.1 -21 '\bw.*?\b'

-reads output of **ls** command and highlight words starting with *w* with bold blue (color id *21*) foreground and green (color id *46*) background.
+reads output of command **ls** and highlights words that start with *w* in color id *21* using color id *46* for background and bold font.

 #### FILES

 **\~/.hlrc**

-currently this file may contain only snippets that can be loaded with `-s` option.
+currently this file may contain only snippets that can be loaded with option `-s`.
 The format of the snippet line is

     snippet name highlight_options

 where *snippet* is a keyword, *name* is the name of the snippet and *highlight\_options* contains highlight options possibly preceded by the global option `-u`.
-Here is an example of snippet which can be used to highlight words that start with capital letter:
+Here is an example of snippet which can be used to highlight words that start with a capital letter:

     snippet W -130 (?:^|[\s])[A-Z]\S+

 Lines that do not match the snippet line pattern are ignored.
 Arguments of highlight\_options are naturally split by whitespaces.
 If you want to have whitespaces inside patterns you can use single quotes surrounding them.
-Single quote itself must be prepended by backslash.
-Too long lines can be split into multiple lines using backslash.
+Single quote by itself must be escaped by a backslash.
+Too long lines can be split into multiple lines using backslashes.

 man Term::Highlight
 -------------------